 - Relocate to Mauritius: the ideal place to live and do business

-Setting up a company in Mauritius: how to register and do business
+How to register a company in Mauritius and do business

-Both foreign companies and individuals can proceed to the registration, incorporation and setting up of a company, as well as its incorporation in Mauritius, which requires the services of a company formation services provider to ease the process of incorporation.
+Both foreign companies and individuals can proceed with the creation and registration of a company, as well as its incorporation in Mauritius, which requires the services of a company formation services provider to ease the application for incorporation.
 No minimum capital is required, and the Mauritian laws allows for 100% foreign ownership.
 An applicant needs to provide the following information prior to setting up a company in Mauritius by providing these essential details: